2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in New Jersey

 The colleges and universities below are the most popular for visual and performing arts majors pursuing a bachelor's degree.

-Our analysis found Montclair State University to be the most popular school for visual and performing arts students who want to pursue a bachelor’s degree in New Jersey.
-Montclair State is a fairly large public school located in the large suburb of Montclair.
+Our 2023 rankings named Montclair State University the most popular school in New Jersey for visual and performing arts students working on their bachelor’s degree.
+Montclair State is a very large public school located in the large suburb of Montclair.

 Women make up 64% of the visual and performing arts majors at the school.

-Read full report on Visual & Performing Arts at Montclair State University
+Full Visual & Performing Arts at Montclair State University Report

 A rank of #2 on this year’s list means Rutgers University - New Brunswick is a great place for visual and performing arts students working on their bachelor’s degree.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.

 Women make up 67% of the visual and performing arts majors at the school.

-A rank of #3 on this year’s list means Rowan University is a great place for visual and performing arts students working on their bachelor’s degree.
-Located in the large suburb of Glassboro, Rowan is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at Rowan University helped the school earn the #3 place on this year’s ranking of the most popular visual and performing arts schools in New Jersey.
+Located in the suburb of Glassboro, Rowan is a public school with a large student population.

 About 60% of the students majoring in visual and performing arts at the school are women while 40% are male.